dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xRemoteFile** ensures the presence of remote files on a local machine.
 * **xPackage** manages the installation of .msi and .exe packages.
 * **xGroup** configures and manages local Windows groups
 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
+* **xRegistry** is a copy of the built-in Registry resource, with some small bug fixes.

 ### xArchive